Bulgaria dangles hope on EU enlargement veto

 They aim to highlight "the urgency of making tangible progress" in "the normalisation of relations between Serbia and Kosovo".

-But they are to give nothing to Bosnia, which, together with Kosovo, don't even have EU accession "candidate" status — the first step in the process, some 19 years after it began.
+But the EU is to give nothing to Bosnia, which, together with Kosovo, don't even have EU accession "candidate" status — the first step in the process, some 19 years after it began.